jconnors23/Innkeeper/README.md

 NPM: Npm run build, npm run start, and npm run dev are respective commands for building, starting, and running the bot in dev mode.

-Github Action: The SSH Deploy Github Action runs the necessary commands for Innkeeper to be deployed and hosted 24/7 via AWS Lightsail services.
+Github Action: The SSH Deploy Github Action runs the necessary commands for Innkeeper to be deployed and hosted 24/7 via AWS Lightsail.
 If you wish to use this action, create and set up an AWS Lightsail instance for your bot.

-# Future Development

-Test Scripts + Continuous Integration & Continuous Deployment: Innkeeper is currently in the process of obtaining new test cases for ease of access and deployment for new developers.
-Additionally, Innkeeper's Github Action will soon change from SSH Deploy to Test & SSH Deploy to run these new test cases each time before the bot is sent to Lightsail.
-This feature will facilitate a CI / CD pipeline for Innkeeper and aid in future development of the bot.